imgix/ember-cli-imgix/README.md

 ## Overview / Resources

 **Before you get started with ember-cli-imgix**, it's _highly recommended_ that you read Eric Portis' [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/).
 This article explains the history of responsive images in responsive design, why they're necessary, and how all these technologies work together to save bandwidth and provide a better experience for users.
-The primary goal of react-imgix is to make these tools easier for developers to implement, so having an understanding of how they work will significantly improve your ember-cli-imgix experience.
+The primary goal of ember-cli-imgix is to make these tools easier for developers to implement, so having an understanding of how they work will significantly improve your ember-cli-imgix experience.

 Below are some other articles that help explain responsive imagery, and how it can work alongside imgix: